St. Carlo Acutis

 Bridget of Sweden was a mystic saint whose visions helped guide the Church in the 14th century.

-She was born in 1303 to a family who was related to the royal house of Sweden.
+She was born in 1303 to a family that was related to the royal house of Sweden.
 Her father was a regional governor and a judge, and both of her parents were pious.
-They would receive the sacraments frequently and went on pilgrimages as far away as the Holy Land.
+They would receive the sacraments frequently and go on pilgrimages as far away as the Holy Land.

-While she still was a young girl, Bridget started to receive visions, mostly seeing Jesus on the cross.
+While she was still a young girl, Bridget started to receive visions, mostly seeing Jesus on the cross.
 She asked Jesus who had done this to him, and he replied, “All those who despise my love.”
 The vision left a deep impression on her and profoundly shaped her spirituality.
-She continued to receive visions during her whole life.
+She continued to receive visions throughout her whole life.

 She and her husband went on a pilgrimage to Santiago de Compostela in Spain.
 Her husband became dangerously ill on the journey, but was healed when Bridget received a vision from St. Denis, who told her that she would do great works.